-The estate is located in the municipality Oggau in Burgenland DAC area Leithaberg (Austria).
-It has been family owned since 1632.
-Son-in-law Christian Händler and his nephew Tobias Siess manage vineyards and cellars.
+The estate is located in the Oggau municipality in the Burgenland DAC area Leithaberg (Austria).
+It has been family-owned since 1632.
+Son-in-law Christian trader and his nephew Tobias Siess manage vineyards and cellars.
 Rafaela, his wife, leads the office.
 Son-in-law Matthias Siess and his son Sebastian are responsible for sales and marketing.
-His wife Maria leads the guesthouse "Zum Herztröpferl".
-The vineyards cover 33 hectares of vineyards in the vineyards Altenberg, Haide, Isel, Marienthal, Neugebirge, Pratsche, Zeisl and Steinhut.
-They are 75% with the red varieties Blaufränkisch , Zweigelt, St. Laurent, Cabernet Sauvignon, Cabernet Franc and Merlot, as well as 25% with the white varieties Welschriesling, Pinot Blanc, Chardonnay u.
+His wife Maria runs the manor inn "Zum Herztröpferl".
+The vineyards cover 33 hectares of vineyards in the vineyards Altenberg Haide Isel Marienthal, Neugebirge, Pratsche, set of Zeisl and Steinhut.
+They are 75% with the red varieties Blaufränkisch , Zweigelt, St. Laurent, Cabernet Sauvignon, Cabernet Franc and Merlot, and 25% with the white varieties Welschriesling, Pinot Blanc, Chardonnay and more.
 Sauvignon Blanc planted.

-It is practiced consistently close to nature, environmentally friendly viticulture.
-Quality criteria in the vineyard are short pruning and thin out for the purpose of yield reduction.
-The goal is varietal, area and vintage wines.
-The wines are vinified in the three lines Classic (stainless steel, young bottled), Premium (wooden barrel, classic) and the top line Large vineyards (matured in oak barrels).
-Top wines are Blaufränkisch Marienthal, Tempelhüter (Zweigelt), as well as the red wine cuvée Furioso ( Blaufränkisch , Cabernet Sauvignon, Cabernet Franc, Merlot).
-In weather-appropriate years also noble sweet wines are pressed.
-Every year around 100,000 bottles of wine are produced.
-There are also brandies (wine, cherry) and bottle-fermented sect produced.
+Consistently natural, environmentally friendly viticulture is practiced.
+Quality criteria in the vineyard are short pruning and thin out to reduce yield.
+The goal is wines that are typical of the variety, region and vintage.
+The wines are vinified in the three lines Classic (stainless steel, young bottled), Premium (wooden cask, classic) and the top line Large layers (aged in barriques).
+Top wines are Blaufränkisch Marienthal, Tempelhüter (Zweigelt), and the red wine cuvée Furioso ( Blaufränkisch , Cabernet Sauvignon, Cabernet Franc, Merlot).
+In weather-appropriate years, noble sweet wines are also pressed.
+Around 100,000 bottles of wine are produced annually.
+Fine brandies (wine, cherry) and bottle-fermented sparkling wines are also produced.

-The winery MAD and the imperial city of Bad Ischl are dedicated to His Majesty Emperor Franz Josef I (1830-1916).
-In honor of the former ruler two wines were created, namely a red wine ( Blaufränkisch , Merlot, Zweigelt) and a white wine (Grüner Veltliner, Chardonnay), which are marketed specifically in Bad Ischl.
-The sponsorship has been taken over by "Emperor" Franz Klammer (Austrian ski racer and Olympic champion 1976 in the downhill).
-The “Franz Klammer Foundation” is supported with part of the proceeds of every bottle of wine sold.
-The money will benefit athletes who need help because of their injuries and disabilities.
+The MAD winery and the imperial city of Bad Ischl are dedicated to His Majesty Emperor Franz Josef I (1830-1916).
+In honor of the former ruler, two wines were created, namely a red wine ( Blaufränkisch , Merlot, Zweigelt) and a white wine (Grüner Veltliner, Chardonnay), which are marketed specifically in Bad Ischl.
+"Kaiser" Franz Klammer (Austrian ski racer and Olympic downhill champion 1976) took over the sponsorship.
+The “Franz Klammer Foundation” is supported with part of the proceeds from each bottle of wine sold.
+The money goes to athletes who need help because of their injuries and disabilities.